ReadingAndThinking.com

 Short Reviews

 This is very interesting.
 This is the second book called Think Again that I have read this year.
-The first one talks about how to argue, and this one talks about how to make sure that there is nothing wrong with the opinions you hold.
+The first one talks about how to argue, and the other talks about how to make sure that there is nothing wrong with the opinions you hold.

 This is still applicable today.
 When you ignore objective facts and use various means to defend your own opinions, you change yourself from a scientist to a missionary and politician.